 What Type of Pan to Use for Apple Bread

-For this recipe, you’ll use a metal loaf pan.
-Metal pans are ideal for making bread, as they warm up faster than glass pans do.
+For this recipe, you’ll use a loaf pan.
+I suggest using either a glass or metal pan, metal pans are ideal for making bread, as they warm up faster than glass pans do.

 When the pan heats up quickly, the dough rises more effectively and produces crispier, browner edges, both of which are ideal for making the perfect loaf of bread.